-APCO alumna Dania Tanur also contributed to this article.
+APCO alumni Dania Tanur and Dominique Scott also contributed to this article.

 Every year, we recognize the month of March as a designated moment in time to celebrate and acknowledge the myriad contributions women have made throughout history.
 March is not only Women’s History Month in the United States, it’s also a time for the voices and experiences of women around the world to be heard with collective resonance on International Women’s Day (IWD)—a globally-recognized day to reflect on the social, economic, cultural and political achievements of women and to call for accelerating gender parity around the world.

 APCO’s focus for Women’s History Month 2021 is “I’m Every Type of Woman,” a theme intended to shine a light on all of the identities, qualities, attributes and skills that blend together to make up each and every woman and the essence that they bring to their professional and personal lives each and every day.
 As the founding Co-Chairs of APCO’s Women’s Leadership Group, an employee resource group started just one year ago, we believe this theme is particularly apt to acknowledge the unique challenges that the last year has brought.